rowan04/backstage-demo/guide.md

 ## Extra details:

-When creating repos via template, you might have to run `NODE_OPTIONS=--no-node-snapshot` in terminal first
+When creating repos via template, you might have to run `export NODE_OPTIONS=--no-node-snapshot` in terminal first